terra-campaigns/unsettled/directory/Sigisfarne/Oswin.md

 {% include header_directories.md %}

+You are a mere digit on the unerring hand of justice.
+You go where others fear to tread, unyielding and unbroken.

-- **Appearance**: You have a Stout Physique, Scarred Skin, and Bald Hair.
+You have a Stout Physique, Scarred Skin, and Bald Hair.
 Your Face is Broken, your Speech Droning.
 You have Livery Clothing.
 You are Gregarious and Vengeful.
 You are 25 years old.

+**Bond:** An entertainer once visited your home, filling it with story and song.
+He left without a word one day, leaving only A Miniature Lute behind.
+Something rattles inside.